 - Finally, if you don’t remove the coating first, it’s harder to weld it.

 Welding aluminized steel is somewhat harder than uncoated metal.
 The aluminum coating acts as a heat restrictor and a puddle polluter.
 At large concentrations in the puddle, it may produce a variety of defects, most often porosity.
 Proper restoration of the damaged coating is another issue to resolve after welding.

-The aluminum coating can make welding harder.
+The coating can make welding harder.
 However, it isn’t as troublesome as other coatings, for example, the galvanized steel’s zinc coating.
 The fact that aluminum coatings are quite thin minimizes the following problems: